MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Remove-MgUserDeviceEnrollmentConfigurationAssignment.md

 # Remove-MgUserDeviceEnrollmentConfigurationAssignment

 ## SYNOPSIS
-Delete navigation property assignments for users
+The list of group assignments for the device configuration profile

 ## SYNTAX